A2RCHI

-A2rchi (AI Augmented Research Chat Intelligence) is a retrieval-augmented generation (RAG) framework designed to be a low-barrier, open source, private, and customizable AI solution for research and educational support.
+A2RCHI (AI Augmented Research Chat Intelligence) is a retrieval-augmented generation (RAG) framework designed to be a low-barrier, open-source, private, and customizable AI solution for research and educational support.

 About

-A2rchi is an open source, end-to-end framework to quickly and easily build an AI support agent for classes and research resources developed jointly by Prof. Paus, MIT Physics and Prof. Kraska, MIT EECS, and their students.
-It has already been successfully deployed as an user chatbot and technical assistant at SubMIT, the private cluster at MIT’s Physics Department, and as an educational assistant for several courses at MIT, including the 8.01 and 8.511, among others.
-Read below some example deployments and use cases.
+A2RCHI is an end-to-end framework developed by Prof. Paus (MIT Physics), Prof. Kraska (MIT EECS), and their students.
+It has already been successfully deployed as a user chatbot and technical assistant at SubMIT (the MIT Physics Department's private cluster) and as an educational assistant for several MIT courses, including 8.01 and 8.511.

 Educational Support